 Request information about yourself or someone else

-Find out below how to request information the police hold on you or your client.
+Find out below how to request information the police hold on you.

 You can also request details of your criminal history, whether it’s for Disclosure and Barring Service (DBS) checks, visa applications or family court proceedings.
 If we can’t provide the information you need, we’ll point you to somewhere that can.